Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Bistability.

-In the coexistence region indicated by the hatched zone on Fig.~\ref{fig: nc6_half_filled_phase_diag}~a), from the insulating phase, we have noticed a smaller zone where two solutions alternate.
-This is a typical behavior of the logistic map and it makes the insulating solution in the $U_{c1}<U<U_{c3}$ range extremely unstable.
+In the coexistence region indicated by the hatched zone in Fig.~\ref{fig: nc6_half_filled_phase_diag}(a), coming from the insulating phase we have noticed a smaller zone where two solutions alternate.
+This is a typical behavior of the logistic map and it seems to make the insulating solution in the $U_{c1}<U<U_{c3}$ range extremely unstable.

-To understand $U_{c3}$, we study a simulation performed in the $U_{c1}<U<U_{c3}$ region and illustrated on Fig.~\ref{fig: docc_bistable}.
-On the \textit{left panel}, we show the double occupancy as a function of the iteration number, where the even (odd) iteration numbers are plotted in cyan (red).
-We clearly notice the bistable phase is a feature that survives under DCA iterations and it strongly affects double occupancy.
-Even if we vary the weight of the last imaginary and real parts of the hybridization function, it does not change anything to the bistability gap.
-On the \textit{right panel}, we plot the spectral weights obtained from analytic continuation of the Green's function for the even and odd numbered iterations.
+To understand $U_{c3}$, consider the simulation performed in the $U_{c1}<U<U_{c3}$ region and illustrated in Fig.~\ref{fig: docc_bistable}.
+On the left-hand panel, we show the double occupancy as a function of the iteration number, where the even (odd) iteration numbers are plotted in cyan (red).
+We clearly notice that the bistable phase is a feature that survives under DCA iterations and that it strongly affects double occupancy.
+Even if we add damping to the iterations by keeping a fraction of the last imaginary and real parts of the hybridization function for the next iteration, it does not change anything to the bistability gap.
+On the right-hand panel, we plot the spectral weights obtained from analytic continuation of the Green's function for the even and odd numbered iterations.
 Taking into account that analytic continuation is usually error prone, the DOS tells us that there ought to be little to no differences between the two cases.
-Hence, this may not be of importance for the pseudogap and does not cast doubts for our results outside this coexistence region.
+Hence, this may not be of importance for the pseudogap and does not cast doubts on our results outside this coexistence region.